kmboorom/flex_th/README.md

 Draw.io [here](https://drive.google.com/file/d/1DusMcjZVPdLlWUfS_-naJ_prlJT8BPip/view?usp=sharing)
 This is my best case scenario for a set of tables.
 I don't think this will practically work with this example, but if I was making a balance sheet I'd want it in this sort of format

+scratch that ^ lots to be desired here, but trying to make a sql solution work

 (2) For data validation purposes
 At the highest level, a basic principle in Accounting is A = L + SE
 each child balance must roll up into the parent balance